mauri870/laravel-linkedin/readme.md

 chmod 755 puli.phar
 ```

+After, remove your composer.lock and vendor folder and run `composer install`
 #### Install with composer

 > Remember to require a http-client before install this linkedin package otherwise you will obtain errors during installation